digama0/mm0/mm0.md

 Note that `x` and `ph` are both declared in the local scope; these declarations are ignored because their names are *shadowed* by the theorem binders.

-Inference processing proceeds from left to right on the variable bindings, including the arrow bindings.
+Inferred variables are unordered in the specification file.
+Verifiers are permitted to enforce any standard ordering in the proof file (for example, alphabetical order).
 The above theorem has three bindings: `(x: set)`, `(ph: wff y)` and the anonymous binding `(_: $ A. x A. z (ph /\ ps) $)`.
 Bindings come in three groups: the (nondependent) bound variables, the regular variable bindings, and the formulas.
-It is an error for the explicit bindings to come out of order, and the inferred bindings are added at the boundaries between these groups.
+It is an error for the explicit bindings to come out of order.

 For variables with simple types, like `(x: set)`, no variables are inferred.
-For `(ph: wff y)`, this variable depends on `y` and so `(y: set)` is inserted at the end of the nondependent bindings (after `x`).
-Bindings are inserted in the order they appear in the type.
+For `(ph: wff y)`, this variable depends on `y` and so `(y: set)` is inferred.

-For formulas, binders are inserted in the order they appear in the syntax tree.
-The syntax tree of the example is `wal x (wal z (wa ph ps))`, and so we check for `x,z,ph,ps` in turn that they appear in the binder list, and insert the ones that don't.
+For formulas, any variables that are referenced in the syntax tree are inferred.
+The syntax tree of the example is `wal x (wal z (wa ph ps))`, and so we check for `x,z,ph,ps` that they appear in the binder list, and insert the ones that don't.
 So this would add `(z: set)` as a nondependent bound variable binder and `(ps: wff*)` as a dependent binder.
 (This is not a proper type yet, but we defer resolution of the open type.)
 Finally, we look at the target formula `ps` and we don't need to do anything because the variable is already present.

 Once all the bindings are accumulated, all the variables with open types are given types that depend on all bound variables.
 So `(ps: wff*)` becomes `(ps: wff x y z)`.
 The end result is: